MysteryPancake/Houdini-Fun/README.md

 // Reconstruction, make sure direction is normalized v@v = dir * mag;
 ```

+## Make particles look like fluids
+A key characteristics of fluids is how they stick together, forming clumps and strands of particles.
+POP Fluid tries to emulate this, but it doesn't look as good as FLIP.

+To get nicer clumps, a tip from Raphael Gadot is to use Attribute Blur set to "Proximity".
+Though it won't affect the motion, it looks incredibly realistic on single frames.

 ## Smoke / Fluids: Fix moving colliders
 Fluids often screw up whenever colliders move, like water in a moving cup or smoke in an elevator.
 Either the collider deletes the volume as it moves, or velocity doesn't transfer properly from the collider.